orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ---

-###### Editor

-No "" or ' for strings, use tab or enter to exit it as a token.
-Use ctrl enter/tab for \t en \n.
-If accepting function doesn't allow for a space in the current position, space too exits the token.

-Mouse hover next to it should allow you to exit the context too (in case of people forgetting the tab for instance) visually a terminal button shows up?

-Ray functionality is at RAY.<> =,

-~= Additional assignment, nonoverriding

----
 ###### Worlds

-Some other primitive instantiation like function, but imbued with a minimap/item (artifact)/world -like property.
-With possible internal dynamics, yet still usuable like a function (to some other structure (type)).

-- Similar to function a world like that can be influenced by surrounding context (say the rest of the project/language/file.
-Or even exotic things like abnormal deviations from execution semantics.

-Indexed similar to function by a name, but also a symbol/image/structure.

-The the location the "item/spell/world" is applied to similarly has to acknowledge/allow acess to it, whether read, or some other "write"/interact access the function is supposed to alter it.

-("The location" here, automatically also links to a separate UI interface which is a way of selecting that kind of location.
-Or in the code sense it would remain with text.)

-That way you can have arbitrary functions on one side, being passed to some location, which in turn needs to accept/allow certain kinds of interaction.

-icon/structure/minimap; are different rendering perspectives

 What about returning a program as a next step?
 Say you'd have some projectile, which is a function applied to a location, returning a program which applies it to the next location.
 Keep doing that until?